-The East Pond is subject to a periodic factor of safety assessment update (due every 5 years from the original assessment performed in April 2018).
-The pond remains subject to the CCR Rule requirements, even though it no longer impounds CCR materials, due to observed groundwater impacts that prevent full closure of the unit under the rule.
+The West Pond is subject to a periodic Factor of Safety Assessment update (due every 5 years from the original assessment performed in April 2018).
+The Pond remains subject to the CCR Rule requirements, even though it no longer impounds CCR materials, due to observed groundwater impacts that prevent full closure of the unit under the rule.

-Based on the known site conditions, information referenced herein, as well as prior work performed by WSP, the East Pond meets the minimum factors of safety as required by 40 CFR §257.7(e)(1) for each of the conditions analyzed.
+Based on the known geotechnical site conditions, information referenced herein, as well as prior work performed by WSP, the West Pond meets the minimum factors of safety as required by 40 CFR \$257.7(e)(1) for each of the conditions analyzed except at Section C-C' (South) under the normal pool condition.
+Two mitigation options are identified by WSP in Appendix A to enable Section C-C' (South) to meet the minimum factor of safety as required by 40 CFR \$257.7(e)(1) for the normal storage pool condition.